yannikthegenius/YTG-REAPER/README.md

 7. Open REAPER.
 8. Close all "Missing Files" errors.
 9. Options > Themes > Pick any of the available "Reapertips" Themes.
-10. Switch to Toolbar 2 (top right ➡️ icon).
-11. Now, in toolbar 2, click on second toolbar icon: "ReaPack: Synchronize packages".
+10. Extensions > ReaPack > "Synchronize Packages".
-12. Restart REAPER.
+11. Restart REAPER.
 Errors are gone.
-13. Missing icons?
+12. Missing icons?
 Right click on any toolbar > "Customize toolbar..." > Double click on the icon you want to change > Pick any new icon > Apply.

 ---